-We don't yet know what injury Burrow believes he sustained, but the 2020 No. 1 overall pick suffered what appeared to be a brutal left knee injury in the third quarter of Sunday's tilt:
+The 2020 No. 1 overall pick suffered the left knee injury in the third quarter of Sunday's tilt:

-If Burrow's rookie season is indeed finished, the former LSU Tiger has quite a bit to build on moving forward.
+The former LSU Tiger had compiled a rookie season with quite a bit to build on moving forward.
 His presence alone seemed to bring a culture change to an organization that desperately needed it, and on top of intangibles, he tossed 13 touchdowns to just five interceptions.

-Burrow had been seen as the favorite for the Offensive Rookie of the Year Award, but if he's out for the season, it sets up an interesting battle between Los Angeles Chargers' quarterback Justin Herbert and Minnesota Vikings' wide receiver Justin Jefferson for the Offensive Rookie of the Year Award.
+Burrow had been seen as the favorite for the Offensive Rookie of the Year Award, but now it sets up an interesting battle between Los Angeles Chargers' quarterback Justin Herbert and Minnesota Vikings' wide receiver Justin Jefferson for the Offensive Rookie of the Year Award.